 Matthew Korobkin is a Senior Program Officer at the Rodel Foundation.
 In that role, he is responsible for providing leadership in policy, research, and evaluation for Rodel and partner organizations.
 He is additionally the facilitator of the Rodel Teacher Council and manages the iEducate Delaware initiative.
 Prior to joining Rodel, he was an Education Policy Associate for the Massachusetts Department of Elementary and Secondary Education (DESE), Office of Special Education Planning and Policy.
 In that role, Matthew provided administrative and technical guidance on special education policies, regulations, and laws.
 Preceding DESE, he was a special educator, concentrating in assistive and instructional technology.
 Matthew holds a Bachelor of Science degree in Industrial and Labor Relations from Cornell University and a Master of Science degree in Education Policy from the University of Pennsylvania.

-Brittany Mason is the Communications and Marketing Associate to the Rodel Foundation.
+Brittany Mason is the Communications and Marketing Associate at the Rodel Foundation.
 In that capacity, she is responsible for creating internal and external communications, as well as managing Rodel’s online communications.
 While in college, Brittany served as an intern to U.S. Senator Thomas Carper in Washington D.C.
 Brittany has a Bachelor of Arts degree in Communication Arts and Sciences from the Pennsylvania State University.
 She currently serves as Grants Chair and Treasurer to the Delaware Community Foundation’s (DCF) The Next Generation North and is an advisor to DCF’s Youth Philanthropy Board of New Castle County.